Scandinavian Design – The Latest Furniture & Home Design Trends

 - Quality Handmade Soft Goods: We see this in the carpet, throw and cushions.
 As well as the nice woven linen.

-- On Trend Accessories: A few select on trend accessories seal the deal, such as this lovely trio of bud vases in matte finish.
+- On Trend Accessories: A few select on-trend accessories seal the deal, such as this lovely trio of bud vases in a matte finish.
 Add an element of nature, fresh cut flowers or a sculptural succulent.
 Keep it minimal and no more than 3.

 You’ve read the report, know the trends and have a great example of how to create the Scandinavian modern look… now make it your own with RoomSketcher Home Designer.
+RoomSketcher Home Designer is an easy-to-use home design software that you can use to create room and home designs online.
 Here are a few of the Scandinavian room designs we created for inspiration:

-Get started on designing your Scandinavian Dream Home today – Create a Free Account Now
+Get started on designing your Scandinavian Dream Home today: